St. John Paul II Catholic Secondary School: Background

-In September 1955, the first high school in the area West Hill Collegiate Institute opened to serves the growing communities of West Hill, Guildwood and Highland Creek years after the end of World War II.
+In September 1955, the first high school in the area West Hill Collegiate Institute opened to serve the growing communities of West Hill, Guildwood and Highland Creek years after the end of World War II.
 Over the years, several catholic separate schools in the Metropolitan Separate School Board (later became the Toronto Catholic District School Board) were established: St. Martin De Porres and St. Ursula in 1964, St. Thomas More in 1968, St. Malachy in the 10-acre site in 1969, St. Edmund Campion in 1971, St. Bede in 1978, and Cardinal Leger in 1988.
 The adjacent Military Trail Public School was built in 1968.

-Realizing the overcrowding in Cardinal Newman to the south and Francis Libermann to the north due to growing population of Roman Catholics in the West Hill area, the Metropolitan Separate School Board began establishing a high school within the boundaries of St. Thomas More Roman Catholic Church.
+Realizing the overcrowding in Cardinal Newman to the south and Francis Libermann to the north due to the growing population of Roman Catholics in the West Hill area, the Metropolitan Separate School Board began establishing a high school within the boundaries of St. Thomas More Roman Catholic Church.
 On September 6, 1983, the MSSB established Pope John Paul II Catholic Secondary School with the first 135 students in twelve temporary, portable classrooms next to the closed St. Bede.
 Paul M. Howard served as its inaugural principal for the first four years.
 The student population doubled in 1984, as did the number of portable classrooms over the years.

 By 1985, Pope began construction of the current physical structure accommodating 1,074 pupils with the first 12 classrooms.
-Until its completion in September 1988, the building now consists of the gymnasia, library, cafeteria, tech shops, and addition classrooms.
+Until its completion in September 1988, the building now consists of the gymnasia, library, cafeteria, tech shops, and additional classrooms.
 Although Pope's current building was opened and blessed in early 1989, 23 portables were placed due to the growing student population.

 The board approved the renaming of the school to Blessed Pope John Paul II Catholic Secondary School on June 16, 2011, following John Paul II's beatification the previous month.
 In June 2014 the board renamed the school to St. John Paul II Catholic Secondary School after John Paul II's canonization.

 Overview

 Campus

-St. John Paul II sits in a 14-acre land once held by the former St. Bede.
-The facilities consists of a baseball diamond-like structure building with 41 classrooms, seven science laboratories, three gymnasia, a large library, a student services area, a drama room, two music rooms, a drafting room, two tech shops, and two art rooms as well as a 400m eight-lane track and athletic field regularly found in public secular collegiate schools.
-To meet demand for overcrowding, there are 13 portable classrooms in place.
-As of 2017–18 school year, there are 1352 students attending SJPII.
+St. John Paul II sits on a 14-acre land once held by the former St. Bede.
+The facilities consist of a baseball diamond-like structure building with 41 classrooms, seven science laboratories, three gymnasia, a large library, a student services area, a drama room, two music rooms, a drafting room, two tech shops, and two art rooms as well as a 400m eight-lane track and athletic field regularly found in public secular collegiate schools.
+To meet the demand for overcrowding, there are 13 portable classrooms in place.
+As of 2022–23 school year, there are 1267 students attending SJPII.

 During the 2015 Pan American Games, St. John Paul II received a newly paved track and hosted the roller speed skating competition.